What is the Whale Warning Flag

 By flying a flag in the presence of whales you are helping to alert your fellow boaters prompting them to slow down and follow Be Whale Wise.

-The flag was first introduced by the North Island Marine Mammal Stewardship Association (NIMMSA) for boaters around North Vancouver Island, with the purpose of alerting boaters to the presence of humpback whales because of an increasing number of boater-whale collisions or near-misses.
+The flag was first introduced by the North Island Marine Mammal Stewardship Association (NIMMSA) for boaters around North Vancouver Island, to alert boaters to the presence of humpback whales because of an increasing number of boater-whale collisions or near-misses.

-The flag promotes a consistent unified message throughout Pacific NW coastal waters for good boating practices around whales, be they humpback whales, minke whales, transient or resident killer whales.
+The flag promotes a consistent unified message throughout Pacific NW coastal waters for good boating practices around all whales, including humpback whales, gray whales, minke whales, Transient or Resident killer whales.

 How the flag works